 Why are residency interviews important?

 For some medical students, residency interviews are anxiety-inducing, while others look forward to them eagerly.
-What’s undeniable is that residency training is critically important.
+What’s undeniable is that residency training is critically important because it is a long period of a medical education.
 It’s where doctors learn the hands-on, practical skills needed to provide comprehensive patient care.
 With this in mind, it’s imperative that medical students take the residency application and interview process seriously.

 “Reviewing your academic records, CV, and personal statement on paper gives an interviewer a good start on getting to know you,” Dr. Madden explains.
 He adds, however, that interviews allow program directors to take their evaluation a step further and assess candidates in real time.
 “They can see how you’re able to think on your feet.”